 Table of Contents

 For thousands of years, the North Star has been a guiding light for navigators and travelers, letting them sail the seas and cross the wilderness without getting lost.
 Formally known as Polaris, our North Star has served as a beacon of hope and inspiration for many.
-Here’s what to know about this guiding star, along with its history and symbolism.
+Let’s take a look at the North Star meaning and how it’s viewed in other cultures.

 What Is the North Star?